Using Ubuntu .DESKTOP as a Malware Vector

 Icon = /path/to/icon

-when navigating to “/root/test” via a file manager, we will see a file called “Firefox Browser”, and Icon of Firefox, instead of seeing a file called “firefox.desktop”.
+When navigating to “/root/test” via a file manager, we will see a file called “Firefox Browser” and an Icon of Firefox instead of seeing a file called “firefox.desktop”.

 Let’s dive more into “Desktop Entry” options.

 One of the most interesting entries is “Exec”.
-Basically, it will take the input, and pass it to shell to be executed.
+It will take the input and pass it to the shell to be executed.
 That doesn’t sound nice.

-We can simply inject a payload there, along with a custom crafted .desktop design that mimics an interesting file.
+We can inject a payload and custom-crafted .desktop design that mimics an interesting file.

 #!/usr/bin/env xdg-open